tal-amir/sparse-approximation-gsm/README.md

 Files
 -----
-`sparse_approx_gsm.m`     - Main Matlab function
+`sparse_approx_gsm_v1_10.m`    - Main Matlab function
-`sparse_approx_gsm.txt`   - Main documentation
+`sparse_approx_gsm_v1_10.txt`  - Main documentation
 `README.md`                    - This readme

 `runExample.m`     - A script with a simple usage example
 `runCompareTLS.m`  - A comparison between GSM and the DC-Programming and ADMM methods described in [2].
 Requires the Yalmip modeling toolbox.

 `./utils`       - Files used by the main program.
 Required to be in the path.
 `./comparison`  - Files used for comparing the performance of GSM to other methods.

 References
 ----------